sabarnett/TimeWasters/README.md

 ![timeWaasters](./Images/wordCraft.png)

-#### To do?

-* The game comes with a reasonably latge word list, but it is missing quite a lot of common words.
-I would like to expand the word list.
-I have one with around 110,000 words in it, but need to find an opportunity to put this into the app.
+Since the original development, I have increased the work count from around 60,000 words to over 102,000 words, giving you a getter chance to match a word.
+It would be very difficult to create a complete word list for all english words, so the 102,000 count is a compromise.

 ## Snake